All CRO 10 min read

 In the worst cases, someone might see your popup and click out of it before seeing the offer or input form you’ve prepared.

 To prevent that, delay the appearance of the exit button by one to two seconds.
+Ensure not to delay any longer, as that might annoy visitors and lead to them blacklisting your website.

 When using Poptin as your pop up builder, its option to delay the X button is right at the bottom left corner of the drag and drop editor.